 The amendments to IFRS 11 apply prospectively for annual periods beginning on or after 1 January 2016.
 The directors of the Company do not anticipate that the application of these amendments to IFRS 11 will have a material impact on the Company's financial statements.

-Notes to the financial statements

-For the year ended 30 September 2015
+Notes to the financial statements For the year ended 30 September 2015

-(Expressed in Trinidad and Tobago dollars)

 2. Application of new and revised International Financial Reporting Standards ('IFRS') (continued)